Ashaw916/Organize2.0/README.md

 ### Join Our Team!

-If you are interested in joining this project, you can contact Aaron Young!
+If you are interested in joining this project, you can contact @Ashaw916

+Keep in mind, if you would like to join our team as a contributor, you will need to follow the rules outlined under `Periphery Contributor Guidelines`.